-10 Tips for Whittling Wood
+10 Tips to Start Whittling Wood Like an Expert

 Whittling wood has been a hobby since there were sticks lying around and sharp things to shape them.
 Whittling has been passed down from one generation to another for millennia.
 And, the great thing about whittling wood is that there is very minimal investment and little skill required to start.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Almost any wood will work fine for whittling.
 If you’re anxious to get started, just find a stick or piece of wood and start slicing away.
 If you want to start with pre-cut wood, buy blocks and stick to softwoods.
 The hardness of wood is graded using the Janka Wood Hardness Scale, so you’ll want to look for something like basswood that’s near the bottom.
 Basswood is a common one for whittling, pine and cedar work too.